Please read these frequently asked questions before submitting your footage.

 We need your statement; we need to fully understand the situation and people have a right to have matters heard in a court of law.
 Please fill in the web form here.
 We will be in touch if you are required to attend court and support you through the process.

 The evidence which you provide to the police by way of the submission of digital media footage and a statement will be reviewed by a Police Prosecutor to firstly establish if an offence has been committed and to identify the specific offence.
-For cases recommended to proceed, staff from Devon & Cornwall Police Collisions & Tickets Section will serve Notice of Intended Prosecution to the registered keeper of the vehicle and requiring the identity of the driver.
+For cases recommended for further attention, staff from Devon and Cornwall SNAP team will take positive action which will usually result in a Notice of Prosecution being sent to the registered keeper of the vehicle and requiring the identity of the driver.

 Each case will be considered with reference to CPS (Crown Prosecution Service) charging standards, Eligibility Criteria and Professional Practice on options to deal with road traffic offenders.
-Police Evidential Reviewers will direct the appropriate outcome, options of which are to prosecute the case at court, offer a National Driver Offender Retraining Scheme (NDORS) driver educational course, or offer a fixed penalty (which could include both a fine and licence endorsement.)
-By using Operation Snap, the user agrees to leave the question of prosecution or other disposal in the hands of the police.
+Police Evidential Reviewers will direct the appropriate outcome, options of which are to prosecute the case at court, offer a National Driver Offender Retraining Scheme (NDORS) driver educational course, offer a fixed penalty (which could include both a fine and licence endorsement) or give a warning.
+By using Operation SNAP, the user agrees to leave the question of prosecution or other disposal in the hands of the police.

 The offending driver will not be provided with your details.
 However on the rare occasion that the offence which you have reported results in a court appearance, then at this stage the offending driver will become aware of your name but not your address or any other personal details.

 The types of offences that Operation Snap deal with generally have a 6 month time limit for prosecution.
-The police also have a strict legal obligation to inform the offending driver of the offence which they have committed and usually within 14 days of that incident.
+The police also have a strict legal obligation to inform the registered keeper of the offence that is alleged to have been committed and usually within 14 days of the incident.
 Please make sure your submissions are uploaded as soon as possible.
 Police can usually only continue with submissions that are received within 7 days of the incident.

 If you have footage of any other types of offences that are not road traffic related not covered by Operation Snap then it is suggested that you contact the relevant authority which generally tends to be the police or the local authority and provide them with the footage.
 Devon and Cornwall Police can be contacted via firstname.lastname@example.org